Kent County Council

 Background

 Kent County Council is the county council for Kent in southeast England, one of the largest county councils in the UK.
 It became Reform UK's flagship local government gain in the May 2025 local elections when Reform won 57 of 81 seats at a single election, the largest council landslide for any insurgent party in modern British local government history.
-The win gave Reform a clear working majority and turned Kent into a live test of whether the party could manage a large public authority.
+The win gave Reform a clear working majority and turned Kent into the primary live test of whether the party could manage a large public authority.